opalsecurity/opal-go/docs/TagsApi.md

 func main() {
-    tagKey := "api-scope" // string | The key of the tag to get. tagValue := "production" // string | The value of the tag to get.
+    tagKey := "api-scope" // string | The key of the tag to get. tagValue := "production" // string | The value of the tag to get. (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)